-Policies vary substantially, so check out at least 3 offers before committing to one.
+- Compare at least 3 different quotes because policies vary substantially.
+Check at least 3 offers before committing to one.
 Compare apples-to-apples line items like personal liability and loss of use for the exact same dollar payout amounts.

-Several homeowner credits like installed smoke alarms, security systems and or even having fire extinguishers in the home can qualify for reduced rates.
-If you’ve replaced a roof, upgraded pipes or improved electrical wiring, let your insurance agent know.
+- Seek out any available credits like installed smoke alarms or security systems.
+Even having fire extinguishers in the home can qualify for reduced rates.
+If you’ve replaced a roof, upgraded pipes, or improved electrical wiring, let your insurance agent know.
 Certain home improvements could mean reduced rates.
 It doesn’t hurt to ask.

 My husband always paid the insurance bills, while I took care of other household bills.
 We had the same auto policy from the same friend-of-the-family agent for years and years.
 My in-laws, their friends, and friends of their friends did, too.
 No one ever seemed to question the rates or coverage.
 My husband was proud of our “elite” policy that, according to him, was the best of the best.

 After I started paying the insurance bills, the policy prices kept increasing.
 I finally decided to dig deeper into our coverage and find out what was going on.
 I realized pretty quickly we were paying premium prices alright, but for crappy ass coverage.